-Shooting professional photography outside of a traditional studio setting can get tricky.
+Shooting professionally outside of a traditional photography studio setting can get tricky.
 When your photoshoot requires you to be on location, you’re held to different legal constraints than in your own studio space.
 If you don’t have the right photography permit, navigating these legal waters can feel daunting, especially when you risk a hefty penalty or, in some cases, even jail time.

 Receive free ecommerce & product photography tips